yankeeprof/k3/README.md

     requests:
       storage: 10Gi
 ```
 After applying your yaml you can check on its status by entering the following command in your bash terminal: **"kubectl get pvc"** and you should see your jenkins-pvc deployed with an UNBOUND status.
 When you create your Jenkins deployment it will use this pvc and its status will change to BOUND.
+You will creaate your presistent volume for this pvc in your jenkins deployment yaml.